 This year (I quote): To demonstrate that pupils have met a standard…, teachers will need to have evidence that a pupil demonstrates attainment of all of the statements within that standard and all the statements in the preceding standard(s).
 I’ve not been blogging long and can’t afford losing followers to death by boredom, but full details are at the link above if you’re really keen.

 And so the moderators arrived in the third week of June (past tense!)
 At least one of them is actually (adverb!) just a teacher from another school down the road, something of a rival if the truth be known (subjunctive!)
-They spend a turgid (adjective!) afternoon looking through all the children’s (possessive apostrophe!) written work in year 2 to check we’re assessing them the same way all the other schools do.
-The government’s changed the requirements this year, although (subordinate conjunction!) it’s only an interim arrangement and they’ll change them again next year (future tense!), so nobody is quite as sure of the benchmarks as we were (comparison!) when it was a simple matter of levels 1,2,or 3.
+They spend a turgid (adjective!) afternoon looking through all the children’s (possessive apostrophe used with countable noun!) written work in year 2 to check we’re assessing them the same way all the other schools do.
+The government’s changed the requirements this year, although (subordinate conjunction!) it’s only an interim arrangement and they’ll change them again next year (future tense!) so nobody is quite as sure of the benchmarks as we were (comparison!) when it was a simple matter of levels 1,2,or 3.
 Heavens – I can’t believe I’m sounding nostalgic about SATs! (exclamation mark!)

 Anyway, we (or our children) were marked down.
 Bright, bright children, shoo-ins for the old level 3, hadn’t achieved the “Working at greater depth within the expected standard” level.
 Kareena* didn’t appear to have used the word “or” in her writing since September (or maybe she had but not in her school work).
 Faizal* had used “if” but not in a subordinate clause.
 Most hadn’t (contraction!) been writing cursive script throughout the year, so that’s not good enough even though they now are (because we don’t usually start teaching it until April).
 They had used exclamation marks but not with “How” or “What”.
 (How I can’t believe I’m writing this!
 What?!)